Pre 10: Regulation of Autonomous Weapon Systems: Navigating the Legal and Ethical Imperative

 **Speakers from the provided list:**

-– Wolfgang Kleinwächter: Professor from University of Aarhus, moderator of the session
+– **Wolfgang Kleinwächter** – Professor at University of Aarhus, Session Moderator

-– Aloisia Wörgette: Ambassador from Austria to the Council of Europe
+– **Aloisia Wörgette** – Austrian Ambassador to the Council of Europe

-– Chris Painter: Former US Cyber Ambassador, chair of the Global Forum on Cyber Expertise
+– **Chris Painter** – Former US Cyber Ambassador, former chair of Global Forum on Cyber Expertise, currently with UNIDIA in Geneva

 **Additional speakers:**